 Conduct careful research into admission requirements of your Master’s degree of interest

 Admission to most Master’s degree programs is generally highly competitive.
-Anyone confident in their fit, and willing to invest the time in a demanding application process, can consider doing a Master’s, which can generally be done only after you have an undergraduate degree – i.e., a Bachelor degree.
-Do you have one?
-Great – give yourself a check mark.
+Anyone willing to invest the time in a demanding application process can consider doing a Master’s.
+However, the Master’s degree can generally be done only after you have an undergraduate degree – i.e., Bachelor degree.
+If you have one, that’s great – give yourself a check mark.

 Know the difference between graduate and professional studies

 Before getting more deeply into admission requirements, let me make an important clarification.
-Master’s programs can be roughly grouped into two categories: graduate studies and professional studies.
+Master’s programs can generally be grouped into two categories: graduate studies and professional studies.

 - Graduate studies go deeper into subjects you have studied in your undergraduate degree, such as biology, international relations, or psychology or broad fields that accept students from any previous disciplinary background.
-The career outcomes for these programs are less predictable and depend in part on any previous experience you have.
+The career outcomes for these programs are less predictable and depend in part on your previous experience.

-- Professional studies at the Master’s level prepare students for direct entry to regulated professions such as social work, teaching, occupational therapy and an array of medical programs from dentistry to medical doctor.
+- Professional studies at the Master’s level prepare students for direct entry to regulated professions.
+Examples are social work, teaching, occupational therapy and medical programs from dentistry to medical doctor.
 A few of these are offered as a first Bachelor’s degree, such as Nursing, Teaching and Social Work.
-The majority of them require either two to three years of undergraduate study and in some cases a completed undergraduate degree.
+The majority of them require either two or three years of undergraduate study and in some cases a completed undergraduate degree.
 For the purpose of this blog post, we’re focusing on Master’s level professional programs.

-Requirements for programs vary widely from school to school and program to program, so your research is important.
-As a general rule, professional Master’s programs have steeper admission requirements than graduate Master’s programs.
+Given that program requirements vary widely from school to school and program to program, your research is important.
+As a general rule, professional Master’s programs have more competitive admission requirements than graduate Master’s programs.

-Let’s look a little more closely at general requirements that admissions committees take into consideration:
+Let’s look a little more closely at academic requirements that admissions committees take into consideration:

 - Academic transcript(s) from any previous education after high school provide starting information.
 Those with a B+ average in at least the final year of their program can likely find a graduate studies program for which they are both eligible and competitive.

 - Course-specific requirements are listed for some programs, along with a minimum grade.
-For example, science programs require you to have a certain number of courses in related discipline(s).
+For example, science programs require you to have a certain number of courses in a related disciplines.
 Many social science programs require a course in statistics or quantitative methods.
-Some business programs might require university-level math.
+Some business programs require university-level math.

 - Recency and duration of academic performance are important.
 Some programs look at the last year of performance.
 Others demand 2 years of sustained performance.
 Some look at the top 10 or 20 courses overall.
 The most competitive of all are admission requirements for regulated professions, where they can look for up to 3 years of sustained high performance at an A standard – e.g., medical and law schools.

 - Standardized test results for some programs are required and high scores are generally the norm.
-Whether it be the GMAT for business school, the MCAT for medical school, the LSAT for law school or the GRE for a number of social science programs, anticipate that your preparation for standardized tests will take time, money and mental focus.
+Examples include the GMAT for business school, the MCAT for medical school, the LSAT for law school or the GRE for a number of social science programs.
+If required, anticipate that prepping for standardized tests will take time, money and mental focus.

 - Higher than the minimum stated is generally the reality.
-While all schools will state on their website minimums for both overall and course-specific grades, aim for higher than the minimum if you want to be competitive.
+Most schools will state on their website a minimum for both overall and course-specific grades.
+Aim for higher than the minimum if you want to compete.

 - Relevant experience counts.
-Conversely, for students near or slightly below the minimum-stated requirements, some programs will consider “mature students with relevant experience”.
-Even with high grades in your undergraduate, many programs expect some evidence of related academic, work and/or life experience.
+For students near or slightly below the minimum grades, some programs will consider “mature students with relevant experience”.
+Although high grades will help you stand out, many programs also expect related academic, work and/or life experience.

-- References from professors and employers rate and rank you against others.
-Typically at least two references are required from those who’ve worked closely with you and can vouch for your ability to perform well in higher education studies.
+- References from professors and employers rate and rank you against other applicants.
+Typically at least two references are required from those with whom you’ve worked closely.
+Make sure you ask individuals who can vouch for your ability to perform well in higher studies.

-- Supporting documents illustrate your experience and motivation.
-For each application fee you pay, in addition to sending academic transcripts, you might need to prepare supporting documents such as:
+- Supporting documents show your experience and motivation.
+For each application fee you pay, you need to send official transcripts from all higher education completed.
+You might also need to prepare supporting documents such as:

 - personal statements tailored to the program